|

 Joined: May 2007

-LMAO well naked yoga would be fun if I was in a class with a bunch of hot guys and I got to keep my cloths on and just enjoy the view!
-I dont however see myself doing downward facing dog naked in public anyways!!!
+LMAO well naked yoga would be fun if I was in a class with a bunch of hot guys and I got to keep my cloths on and just enjoy the view! laugh I dont however see myself doing downward facing dog naked in public anyways!!! laugh

 Joined: Feb 2003